 Get moving/Kia kori

 We know this is tricky right now, but try your best to do what you can with the exercise options available to you.
 Regular movement helps release tension and stress and can give you an energy boost.
 You could even do a yoga workout in your room (this is one example from YouTube) or 10 minutes of simple stretching.
-Here’s a scientifically proven simple workout that only takes seven minutes, and all you need is a chair.
+Here’s a simple workout that only takes seven minutes, and all you need is a chair.

 Keep learning, stay curious/Me whai whakaaro

-Learning new things helps to focus your mind and gives you a sense of purpose.
+Learning new things and getting creative helps to focus your mind and gives you a sense of purpose.
 You could use this time to learn something you’ve always wanted to know about, but never had the time.
 Research your whakapapa or family tree.
 Watch documentaries on topics you’re interested in.
 Look up the history and stories of different cultures.
 Download an app like Duolingo and start learning a new language.
 Puzzles and games activate the learning parts of our brain and help us to experience ‘states of flow’, or being ‘in the zone’, which can also make us feel relaxed and calm.
 Try crosswords or Sudoku online.

 Stick to a routine/Whai mahere